toddfoster/toddfoster.github.com/books.md

 ## April 2016
 * Rabbi Jonathan Sacks, _Not in God's Name: Confronting Religious Violence_ (Schocken Books: 2015)

-> Peace comes when we see our reflection in the face of God and let go of the desire to be someone else. (p.
+> "Peace comes when we see our reflection in the face of God and let go of the desire to be someone else." (p.
 139)

-> Fundamentalism reads texts as if God were as simple as we are.
-That is unlikely to be true. (p.
+> "Fundamentalism reads texts as if God were as simple as we are.
+That is unlikely to be true." (p.
 207)

 ## January 2016
 * Frederick Buechner, _The Final Beast_ (Harper & Row: 1965)